"When Israel was in Egypt's land; Let my people go,Slavery is a bad thing, so let's liberate the slaves! There are three ways to do this:

 - Dungeons & Dragons Forgotten Realms setting.
 The Harpers try to free slaves whenever practical and possible.
 The supplement FOR4 The Code of the Harpers had a story about a Harper who freed a group of slaves from Thayan slavers.

-- Fallout 2 and 3 are unique in that you can either help the slaves against their aggressors, or you can become the slaver and sell certain people off for caps.
+- Fallout 2 and 3 are unique in that you can either help the slaves against their aggressors, or you can become a slaver and sell certain people off for caps.

 - See also Slave Revolt below.

-- In Slave Maker, the protagonist is portrayed as righteous when doing this to other slaveowners, while NPCs are portrayed as Activist Fundamentalist Antics when doing this to the protagonist.
-Those other slaveowners are portrayed as truly abusive and in some cases monstrous, while the game keep waving a Consent Flag for the protagonist.
+- In Slave Maker, the protagonist is portrayed as righteous when doing this to other slaveowners, while NPCs are portrayed as pulling Activist Fundamentalist Antics when doing this to the protagonist.
+Those other slave owners are portrayed as truly abusive and in some cases monstrous, while the game keeps waving a Consent Flag for the protagonist.

 - World of Warcraft have a lot of missions about rescuing slaves.

 - Wrath Of The Lich King: Mostly living people of all races forced to work in mines belonging to the undead scourge.

 - Cataclysm: Twightlight's Hammer is now the new faction that you generally rescue slaves from.

 - Mass Effect is a Space Opera where humanity and batarians get along poorly, largely due to the batarian tendency to raid human colonies for slaves who are treated barbarously.
 Raids are made to free these slaves sometimes; Talitha from the Colonist-only content was one of these.